ArrowM/Queue-Bot/README.md

 `/roles` - Enable or disable `In Queue: ...` roles
 `/shuffle` - Shuffle a queue
 `/size` - Get / Set size limit of a queue
-`/to-me` - Pull user(s) from a voice queue to you and display their name(s)
+`/timestamps` - Get / Set whether to display timestamps next to users `/to-me` - Pull user(s) from a voice queue to you and display their name(s)
 `/whitelist` - Add / delete / display whitelists of users and roles